SamuEDL/Tools_T8100/TWRP/Pre-Alpha/README.md

 - Fastbootd
 - ADB
 - Install zip
-- Dynamic Partions (more tests are needed)
+- Dynamic Partions

 # Fix compared to 3.5:
 - Various storage no longer appear

 # No Working
 - Encriptions
+- "System" does not appear in the wipes area.

 Note: MTP eliminated due to lack of memory in the partition.